 Multiple surveys over the years have found that at least three-quarters of people in the U.S. have financial regrets, and that the most common one is that they're not saving enough.

 Here's how you can put yourself in a better financial position than 75% of Americans: by opening a savings account that's separate from your checking account.

 Sure, savings account interest rates are low, but with a savings account, the goal typically isn’t to earn a good rate of return.
 The goal should be maintaining the value of your money.

 In a checking account, inflation is slowly eating away at the value of your hard-earned cash.

-According to inflation data, average annual inflation in the United States is approximately 2%.
-That means the $100 in your checking account today will be worth $98 this time next year — unless it’s earning interest in a savings account.
+According to the government's most recent inflation data, average annual inflation in the U.S. is about 2%.
+That means $100 in your checking account today will have just $98 of buying power this time next year — unless it’s earning interest in a savings account.

 It’s easy to avoid spending all of your income if you automatically set aside a portion of your income before you have a chance to spend it.

 A separate savings account at a different financial institution from your checking account ensures you can't easily access your funds online or from an ATM.